-- Health Promotion in acute care settings - The concept of Illness includes epidemiology, level of acuity (acute/chronic), illness assessment, illness/injury prevention and illness management (curative, rehabilitative, supportive). - The concept of HP includes the following content (sub-concepts) learned in earlier levels: determinants (prerequisites) of health; illness/injury prevention, nutrition, patient education and community resources. - 2.
+- 1. The following concepts will be considered when discussing each situation: growth and development; ethnicity; law and ethics; illness\; and health promotion\\. - \ The concept of Illness includes epidemiology, level of acuity (acute/chronic), illness assessment, illness/injury prevention and illness management (curative, rehabilitative, supportive). - \\ The concept of HP includes the following content (sub-concepts) learned in earlier levels: determinants (prerequisites) of health; illness/injury prevention, nutrition, patient education and community resources. - 2.
 Students will apply a concept from a previous level when it is central to understanding a new situation. - 3.
 Students will consider the context of each situation.
-The context focus for this level will be physical and socioeconomic.
+The context focus is physical and socioeconomic.